Adding Attributes With SchemaMapper

 F1: x F2: x,y

-To get access to attributes within the workspace you can add an AttributeExposer after the SchemaMapper.
+To get access to attributes within the workspace, you can add an AttributeExposer after the SchemaMapper.

 AttributeExposer has an import function to allow you to input the destination field names from your schema mapping table.
 Edit the AttributeExposer parameters and choose import attribute values.
-If you are using Feature Caching, you can imported attribute names from the cached data - use Import From Feature Cache.
-If you have a column of field names to import from a file (such as from a schema mapping table) use Import From Dataset.
+If you are using Feature Caching, you can import attribute names from the cached data - use Import From Feature Cache.
+If you have a column of field names to import from a file (such as from a schema mapping table), use Import From Dataset.

 image.png